 There will be no retaliation or discrimination against any employee who submits a good faith complaint, reports an incident witnessed, or participates in any way with the investigation of a harassment claim.
 Supervisors are prohibited from making any personnel decision or taking any adverse action against any employee because the employee submits a complaint or cooperates in good faith with an investigation of alleged conduct prohibited by this policy.
 Any acts of retaliation will be considered a violation of this policy and corrective action will be taken, up to and including termination.

-This conflict of interest policy does not set forth all the circumstances that might possibly develop.
-The following is set forth to guide you in avoiding conflict of interest in and beyond your employment at MICA.
+This policy does not set forth all the conflicts of interest that might possibly develop.
+Staff should discuss any questions regarding a possible conflict of interest with their supervisor or with Human Resources.
+The following is set forth to guide staff in identifying potential conflicts of interest.

-- If you are a full-time employee, you have an obligation to devote your full-time to employment with MICA and may not engage in any outside work without prior full disclosure to your supervisor.
-Part-time employees have an obligation to devote the agreed upon amount of time to employment with MICA.
-You may not engage in outside work that will interfere with your primary job at MICA or engage in any activity of a nature that may diminish MICA's business or opportunities.
+1) Full-time staff are expected to devote their full time employment with MICA and may not engage in any outside work without prior approval of the employee's supervisor.
+Part-time staff have an obligation to devote the agreed upon amount of time to employment with MICA.
+No staff person may engage in any outside activity that will interfere with the staff person's duties for MICA or influence decisions that should be made solely based on the best interests of MICA.

-- No outside work may be done during regular working hours and no College building, equipment, labor or supplies may be used to conduct outside activity.
-If you do any permissible outside work, you are not to suggest that such work is by, for, or in the name of MICA.
+2) No outside work for compensation may be done during the staff person's regularly scheduled working hours and no College building, equipment, labor or supplies may be used to conduct outside activity.
+Staff may not represent that any outside work is being done by or on behalf of MICA.
+"Outside work" can include teaching at MICA.

-- Employees may not offer or solicit any type of services or items other than those represented or authorized by MICA to students or their families.
+5) Staff may not offer any type of services or items to MICA students or their families other than those authorized by MICA.

 During the course of your employment, you may work with information that is confidential and proprietary, which may include, but is not limited to: our students, including information pertaining to and belonging to our students; current and prospective student lists; student files; computer systems; software; photographs; digital images; blueprints; future plans; fee information; ideas; concepts; know-how; means; methods; techniques; structure; marketing plans; research and development; improvements; proposals; estimates; drawings; processes; personnel information, including the identity of other employees of the College and the affiliates; sales forecasts; financial statements and financial forecasts; pricing and financial data; purchasing information; statistics; safety information and manuals; operational information; intellectual property; internal business procedures; business plans; information concerning planned or pending acquisitions or divestitures; and information concerning purchase of major equipment or property.